Acanthopagrus morrisoni

 Acanthopagrus morrisoni, the western yellowfin seabream, yellow sea bream or datina, is a species of marine ray-finned fish belonging to the family Sparidae, the seabreams and porgies.
-This fish was previoulst regarded as conspecific with A. latus but has now been recognised as a separate valid species restricted to the northwestern coasts of Australia.
+This fish was previously regarded as conspecific with A. latus but has now been recognised as a separate valid species restricted to the northwestern coasts of Australia.

 Taxonomy

 Acanthopagrus morrisoni was first formally described in 2013 by the Japanese ichthyologist Yukio Iwatsuki with its type locality given as Hooley Creek in Western Australia.
 This species was formerly considered as conspecific with A. latus but this taxon was found to be a species complex in 2013 with A. morrisoni being recognised as a valid species within that complex.
 Some authorities classify the genus Acanthopagrus in the subfamily Sparinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.

 Etymology

 Acanthopagrus morrisoni has a specific name which honours Sue M. Morrison of the Fish Section in the Department of Aquatic Zoology at the Western Australian Museum.
 The name should be feminine as morrisinae but the International Code of Zoological Nomenclature 32.5.1 does not allow it to be corrected.